 We’ve been looking into Dzamik and Kirby’s Hero, Hub, Help content strategy.
 By following the basic principles of this simple framework, you can create the right balance of content for your customers.

 Your audience is probably already aware of your brand – they may have stumbled across your Hero content while browsing online or scrolling through their social media feed, or they might have seen or listened to your Help content, giving them tips and advice relating to your product or service.
-The last piece of the pyramid is Hub content, which sits right in the middle.

 If you’re looking to grow your customer base, you’ll know that it’s a balance between attracting new customers and keeping hold of those you already have.

 The philosophical idea of the Law of Attraction is the ability to attract into our lives whatever we are focusing on, so the goal of your Hub content is to bring your customers’ focus on your brand and keep it there.